An FLRW Cosmology with a Chameleon Field: Chameleon Field In FLRW Framework

 The cosmological principle states that, in the universe when viewed on sufficiently large scales, there is no preferred place or direction in space.
 In other words, the universe can be approximated as homogeneous and isotropic in large scales.
-This principle is in accordance with the large scale observational evidences and as mentioned at the end of the last section, the cosmological symmetry is not a feature of GR and can be applied to all alternatives to GR.
-Following the cosmological principle, the Friedmann-Lema\^itre-Robertson-Walker metric, namely
+This principle is in accordance with the large scale observational evidences and can be applied to all alternatives to GR.
+Following the cosmological principle, the FLRW metric, namely

-is the best metric applicable to these scales in the universe, for in this frame all variables can be regarded only as a function of cosmic time.
+is the metric best applicable to these scales in the universe, for in this frame all variables can be regarded as a function of cosmic time only.
 The observational evidences~\cite{FLATNESS} also convince one to assume spatial flatness of the universe in this frame.
-In addition, the matter is considered to be perfect fluid with the equation of state
+In addition, the matter field is considered to be perfect fluid with the equation of state